Carnotaurus

 Carnotaurus was a lightly built, bipedal predator, measuring 7.5 to 8 m in length and weighing 1.3–2.1 MT.
 As a theropod, Carnotaurus was highly specialized and distinctive.
-It had thick horns above the eyes, a feature unseen in all other carnivorous dinosaurs, and a very deep skull sitting on a muscular neck.
+It had two thick horns above the eyes, a unique feature unseen in all other carnivorous dinosaurs, and a very deep skull sitting on a muscular neck.
 Carnotaurus was further characterized by small, vestigial forelimbs and long, slender hind limbs.
 The skeleton is preserved with extensive skin impressions, showing a mosaic of small, non-overlapping scales approximately 5 mm in diameter.
 The mosaic was interrupted by large bumps that lined the sides of the animal, and there are no hints of feathers.

-The distinctive horns and the muscular neck may have been used in fighting conspecifics.
+The distinctive horns and the muscular neck may have been used in fighting others of its species.
 According to separate studies, rivaling individuals may have combated each other with quick head blows, by slow pushes with the upper sides of their skulls, or by ramming each other head-on, using their horns as shock absorbers.
 The feeding habits of Carnotaurus remain unclear: some studies suggested the animal was able to hunt down very large prey such as sauropods, while other studies found it preyed mainly on relatively small animals.
 Its brain cavity suggests an acute sense of smell, while hearing and sight were less well developed.
 Carnotaurus was probably well adapted for running and was possibly one of the fastest large theropods.